GeminiLight/hrl-acra/README.md

 # Code for HRL-ACRA

-This is the implementation of our paper, "Joint Admission Control and Resource Allocation of Virtual Network Embedding via Hierarchical Deep Reinforcement Learning", which is currently undergoing review by TSC.
+This is the implementation of our paper, "Joint Admission Control and Resource Allocation of Virtual Network Embedding via Hierarchical Deep Reinforcement Learning", accepted by IEEE Transactions on Services Computing (TSC).

 ## Installation